-In summary, complanate sidechains and hydrogen bonding interactions are key features of CNC orthotropic cross section and corresponding transverse mechanical behaviors, which are not well described in former CG models.
-With a tight budge of computation cost and a wish of better explainability, transferability and kinetics, a carefully designed model with explicit analytical potential instead of a data-driven machine learning potential model is determined to reproduce orthotropic mechanical behavior of CNC.
-In this paper, we introduce a RL parameterized novel CNC CG model with a well consideration of complanate sidechains, hydrogen bonds and other molecular attributes like polymer stiffness and axial stretch.
-And the hydrogen bonds are implemented as nonbonded interactions, not as additional bonds.
+In summary, flat residues and HBond interactions are key features of CNC orthotropic transverse sections and their corresponding transverse mechanical behaviors, which have not been well described in previous CG models.
+With a tight budget for computational cost and a desire for better explainability, transferability, and kinetics, a carefully designed model with explicit analytical potential, instead of a data-driven potential model, was developed to reproduce the orthotropic mechanical behavior of the CNC.
+In this study, we introduce a novel CNC CG model parameterized by RL that considers flat residues, HBonds, polymer stiffness, and anisotropic mechanical performance.
+HBonds were implemented as nonbonded (NB) interactions with directionality in this model.